 If you always participate in a group of people who constantly see what is wrong in everything and everyone, without a discussion on what can be done, you will too over a period of time develop a similar attitude and also begin to feel hopeless.
 Surround yourself by positive people who are motivated, ambitious and intend to make a positive difference in all that they do.

 Be aware of the office grapevine.
-Do not try to kill it; instead make use of the information reaching you to take corrective actions.
-You will not only surprise your teams, you will also earn their respect as a conscious and caring leader.
+Do not try to kill it; instead, make use of the information reaching you to take corrective actions.
+You will not only surprise your teams, but you will also earn their respect as a conscious and caring leader.
 As they say, actions speak louder than words.

-When you give feedback, be conscious of words you use.
+When you give feedback, be conscious of the words you use.
 Be completely sure of what you are saying to the person as he/she will take it seriously and may even get offended.
 Remember that you want to get results and not engage in criticism.
 The best feedback is one that is constructive; shared in an even tone of voice and once again one that focuses on corrective action by eliminating the evil.

 Even after so many years, the principles that governed the life of the father of our nation stand strong and lead the way; be it in our personal lives or professional.